chaidiscovery/chai-lab/README.md

 pip install git+https://github.com/chaidiscovery/chai-lab.git
 ```

 This Python package requires Linux, and a GPU with CUDA and bfloat16 support.
-We recommend using an A100 80GB or H100 80GB or L40S 48GB chip, but A10s and A30s should work for smaller complexes.
+We recommend using an A100 80GB or H100 80GB or L40S 48GB chip, but A10 and A30 will work for smaller complexes.
 Users have also reported success with consumer-grade RTX 4090.

 ## Running the model